LiaScript/LiaScript-Exporter/README.md

 ### RDF & JSON-LD

 The LiaScript metainformation can be exported to RDF, either as json-ld or as n-quads.
 The option `--pdf-preview` generates a console output that can be used to inspect the result.
-Otherwise the result is stored in a file, defined by `-o`, the file-ending is either `.jsonld` or `.np`, depending on the `--rdf-format`
+Otherwise the result is stored in a file, defined by `-o`, the file-ending is either `.jsonld` or `.nq`, depending on the `--rdf-format`

 ``` shell
 liaex --format rdf --rdf-preview -i https://raw.githubusercontent.com/liaScript/docs/master/README.md